magnars/stasis/README.md

 want to create the 6th static site framework to go in that list at the top. :-)

+## Contributors

+- [Oak Nauhygon](nauhygon) fixed an issue with running Stasis on Windows.
+- [Cesar BP](cesarbp) made sure that page URLs are absolute.
+- [Christian Johansen](cjohansen) handled encoded URIs coming in to the local server.

+Thanks!

 ## Contribute

 Yes, please do.
 And add tests for your feature or fix, or I'll